DroidsOnRoids/jspoon/README.md

 ```

 ### Other parameters
-JVM's `Locale` is used for parsing Floats, Doubles and Dates.
+Java's `Locale` is used for parsing Floats, Doubles and Dates.
 You can override it by setting `locale` parameter:
 ```java
 @Selector(value = "div > p > span", locale = "pl") Double pi; //3,14 will be parsed
 ```